GarethMurden/genetibit/readme.md

 		- reduce reliance on image rescaling
 	- Shouldn't be possible to breed a critter to itself
 	- Cursors don't move to right on breeding screen after first selection
-	- LED stays on after button release on breeding sale screen
 	- Price sticks after menu close
 	- selecting the current screen from the menu leaves menu open
 	- Opening menu within breeding result flow should not be allowed